-Employees who have reached retirement age as prescribed under the Pension (Municipal) Act and continue in the Employer's service, or are re-engaged within three (3) calendar months of retirement, shall continue at their former increment step in the pay rate structure of the classification in which they are employed, and the employee's previous anniversary date shall be maintained.
-All perquisites earned up to the date of retirement shall be continued or reinstated.
+Employees who have reached retirement age as prescribed under the Pension (Municipal) Act and continue in the Employer's service. or are re-engaged within three (3) calendar months of retirement, shall continue at their former increment step in the pay rate structure of the classification in which they are employed, and the employee's previous anniversary date shall be maintained.
+All perquisites (which does not include seniority) earned up to the date of retirement shall be continued or reinstated.